Validation of Metanorma XML output

 Error class

-Line number (where available)
+Line number in Ascidoc source (where available)

-ID of element (where available)
+ID of element in Metanorma XML (where available)

 Message